Memory Almost Full: Songs

 "Mr Bellamy", the sixth song on the album, was thought by online fans to be about McCartney's then-recent divorce.
 McCartney invited Radiohead frontman Thom Yorke to play piano on the song, but he declined.
 The press ran articles claiming that Yorke had "snubbed" McCartney, but Yorke later revealed that he "really liked the song" but felt he would be unable to perform to the required standard.
 "Gratitude" is reportedly about the divorce between Heather Mills and McCartney.

-The album features a five song-medley, which in an interview with Billboard magazine, McCartney said that it was previously "something I wanted to revisit" as "nobody had been doing that for a while."
-The medley was a set of intentionally written material, whereas the medley that McCartney had worked on on the Beatles' Abbey Road was actually made up of "bits we had knocking around."
+The album features a five song-medley (starting off with “Vintage Clothes“ and ending with “The End of the End“), which in an interview with Billboard magazine, McCartney said that it was previously "something I wanted to revisit" as "nobody had been doing that for a while."
+The medley was a set of intentionally written material, whereas the medley that McCartney had worked on for the Beatles' Abbey Road was actually made up of "bits we had knocking around."
 The medley starts off with "Vintage Clothes", which McCartney "sat down one day" to write, that was "looking back, [and] looking back.", about life.
 It was followed by the bass-led "That Was Me", which is about his "school days and teachers", the medley, as McCartney stated, then "progressed from there."
 The next songs are "Feet in the Clouds", about the inactivity while one is growing up, and "House of Wax", about the life of being a celebrity.
 The final song in medley, "The End of the End", was written at McCartney's Cavendish Avenue home while playing on his father, Jim's, piano.